Pediatric Consultation/Liaison Service

 - To know the principles of treatment of psychiatric patients with medical illness.

-- To know about psychiatric sequelae of medical conditions and medical treatments, including psychiatric symptoms arising from medical drugs and metabolic factors.
+- To know about psychiatric comorbidities and sequelae of medical conditions and medical treatments, including psychiatric symptoms arising from medical drugs and metabolic factors.

 - To have a clear knowledge of the interaction of psychotropic medications and commonly used medical drugs.